ohierro/subscriptions/README.md

 expose only the methods I want.

 Communication between Subscription service and Mail service is done by a Kafka topic.
-This allow Subscription service to forgot about the process of sending mail, and only have to insert a message in the topic.
+This allow Subscription service to forget about the process of sending mail, and only have to insert a message in the topic.

 This also prevent failures in subscription service by cause of mail service missfunction.